rosell-dk/webp-convert/README.md

 ```Reliability...```: Not sure.
 I have experienced corrupted images, but cannot reproduce<br>
 ```Availability..```: Unfortunately, according to [this link](https://stackoverflow.com/questions/25248382/how-to-create-a-webp-image-in-php), WebP support on shared hosts is rare.<br>

 [imagewebp](http://php.net/manual/en/function.imagewebp.php) is a function that comes with PHP (>5.5.0) *provided* that PHP has been compiled with WebP support.
 Due to a [bug](https://bugs.php.net/bug.php?id=66590), some versions sometimes created corrupted images.
 That bug can however easily be fixed in PHP (fix was released [here](https://stackoverflow.com/questions/30078090/imagewebp-php-creates-corrupted-webp-files)).
 However, I have experienced corrupted images *anyway*.
-So use this tool with caution.
+So use this converter with caution.
 The corrupted images shows as completely transparent images in Google Chrome, but with correct size.

 To get WebP support in PHP 5.5, PHP must be configured with the "--with-vpx-dir" flag.
 In PHP 7.0, php has to be configured with the "--with-webp-dir" flag [source](http://il1.php.net/manual/en/image.installation.php).